sagekeidel/proto-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )

-(Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )

-(Add content for this section, e.g., "Example workflows include ... ")
+This cookbook is broken up into 1 main sections, titled Example workflows.

+### Example workflows

+Example workflows include using ERA5 data to construct a reanalysis and creating surface plots for the event.

 ## Running the Notebooks